Calima94/Calima94/README.md

 - 🌱 I’m currently learning Python, Machine Learning and PyQt5
 - 🤝️ I’m looking to collaborate on Robotics, EMG and Machine Learning
 - 🤔 I’m looking for help with Python and Front End applictaions with Python
-- 💬 Ask me about ROS, SkLearn, Python
+- 💬 Ask me about ROS, Scikit-Learn, Python
 - 📫 How to reach me: clima@ufabc.edu.br